Estimated reading time: 8 minutes

 One last thing!

-The trick isn’t to merely try a bunch of “life hacks,” we’re human!
 We have feelings and reasons for why we do the things we do.
-We have to be willing to delve deep, learn, try new things and not let our businesses fall behind while figuring it out!
+We have to be willing to delve deep, learn, try new things and not let our businesses fall behind while figuring this all out!

-But the most important thing is to take care of yourself.
-Get more sleep, work on something else if you need to, know that you CAN pretty much do anything that you really want to do.
-The trick is to believe it for yourself sincerely.
-You’re fooling yourself otherwise.
+But most importantly, take care of yourself.
+Get more sleep, work on something else if need be, know that you CAN pretty much do anything you really want to do.
+The trick is to believe it for yourself and believe it sincerely.